PropertyBrands/scr-stp-doc/ApiPartner-spec.md

 2. **Response Failure**: Returns a standard error response with a standard error message.

 ### POST : /api/apipartner/client/create
 The apipartner/client create route allows api partners to map their existing clients into RIQ for running reports against.
 The client create route is different from the other in it's JSON body vs XML.
+All properties on the addressa are required.

 **Sample Request**: If the API call passes validation and the report has an adverse action letter associated with it, the API will return:
 ``` json